xuangu-fang/ML-Poli-Sci/README.md

 ## log

+2024/6/11
+- add justifications for the threshold of the missing value ratio

 - 2024/4/18-5/30:
    - add variables: VCF0006a” or “Unique Respondent Number (Cross-year ID for panel cases), voter/non-voter, vote_D/vote_R to the state-wise prediction results:
         - VCF0006a: done